treble-snake/playground/README.md

 #### Another way

-It's kinda a violetion of the whole zen, but still can be the case.
+It's kinda violation of the whole zen, but still can be the case.
 You can check presence of your value and get it unwrapped to use for some purpose.
 ```js
 const instance = AsyncOptional.with(getSomeData());